ENORIC/kcc-process-mining-/README.md

 ```bash
 python dashboard/app.py
 ```
-Open http://127.0.0.1:8050.
 The process map view defaults to a simple, always-interactive directly-follows graph; a dropdown switches to the formal Inductive-Miner Petri net, also fully interactive (built by reusing Graphviz's own layout engine rather than a hand-rolled one).
 The live classifier demo at the bottom predicts a category and query type for